-A As of December 31, 2016
+А As of December 31, 2016

-Actual Pro Forma Pro Forma as Adjusted(1)
+Actual Pro Forma (in thousands) Pro Forma as Adjusted(1)

-Consolidated statement of financial position data: (in thousands)
+Consolidated statement of financial position data:

 Cash and cash equivalents £ 19,990 £ £

 Total assets 27,214

 Share capital 663

 Share premium 42,770

+Accumulated deficit (22,256)

+Total equity attributable to equity holders 25,241

 Total liabilities (1,973)

-Accumulated deficit (22,256)

-Total equity 25,241

 (1) Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming no change in the assumed initial public offering price per ADS and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease of 1,000,000 in the number of ADSs offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, total assets and total equity by £ million, assuming no change in the assumed initial public offering price per ADS and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.